aws-samples/startup-kit-serverless-workload/README.md

 # AWS Startup Kit Serverless Workload

-An example serverless application project:  a RESTful API for a TODO app.
+An example serverless application project:  a RESTful API backed by DynamoDB.

 Components include multiple AWS Lambda functions, Amazon API Gateway, and an Amazon DynamoDB table.
-The project uses the Lambda Node.js 4.3 runtime, and generally follows the ECMAScript 6 standard.
+The project uses the Lambda Node.js 6.10 runtime, and generally follows the ECMAScript 6 standard.
 The AWS Serverless Application Model (SAM) is used to deploy the project.